Oshri-Garama/myblog-react/README.md

 Task #4

-we were asked to create database in mysql and implement backend using Flask, requests and Jsonify then we had to connect the routes to the frontend - with axios.
+we were asked to create database in mysql and implement backend routes for: get all posts, add new post using Flask, requests and Jsonify in python, then we had to connect the routes to the frontend - with axios.
 This time we didn't upload it to gh-pages.